 - Transport Canada Safe Boating Guide

-- RegattaCentral- How to Set Up Electronic Fund Transfer
+- RegattaCentral – How to Set up Electronic Funds Transfer

-- RegattaCentral – How to Add Custom Entry Deadlines
+- RegattaCentral – How to Add Custom Entry Deadline

 - RegattaCentral – How to Add New Event